Best Alternatives to Microsoft Baseline Security Analyzer (MBSA)

 Here is our list of the best alternatives to Microsoft Baseline Security Analyzer:

-1. ManageEngine Vulnerability Manager Plus EDITOR’S CHOICE A vulnerability scanner bundled together with a patch manager and system hardening guides.
-Runs on Windows and Windows Server.
+1. ManageEngine Vulnerability Manager Plus EDITOR’S CHOICE This on-premises package provides vulnerability scanning, patch management, risk assessment, remediation, compliance reporting, and continuous monitoring to secure endpoints, networks, and applications.
+Installs on Windows Server.
 Access a 30-day free trial.

 2. Paessler PRTG Network Monitor A bundle of network, server, and application monitoring tools that includes system security scanning features.
 Detect intruders and spot vulnerabilities with real-time system scanning.